ELCA logo Christ Lutheran Church banner Christ Lutheran Church building

 1897 to 1904: Division

-The Arcadia area Lutherans divided into two groups.
-In 1897, Christ Lutheran Church in Montana township, St. John’s Evangelical Lutheran Church in Glencoe township and a few of the members attending the church in Arcadia, called an Iowa Synod pastor, Rev. Adolf Werr.
+The Arcadia area Lutherans divided into two groups over synod differences..
+In 1897, Christ Lutheran Church in Montana township, St. John’s Lutheran Church in Glencoe township and a few of the members attending the church in Arcadia, called an Iowa Synod pastor, Rev. Adolf Werr.
 Besides holding services in the two township churches, he also held services in an upstairs room of the parsonage in Arcadia for the few Arcadia members that had called him.

-Around this same time, Rev. Theophil Brenner from the Wisconsin Synod’s seminary was called by the remaining majority of the Arcadia Lutherans.
+Around this same time, Rev. Theophil Brenner from the Wisconsin Synod’s seminary was called by the remaining church members living in Arcadia.
 Rev. Brenner held services in the little white frame church that had been built in Arcadia in 1887.
 Rev. Brenner stayed for a year or less and was followed by Rev. David Metzger, from the Wisconsin Synod, who also served St. Paul’s Lutheran Church in Whitehall.
 It is not known how long Rev. Metzger stayed.

-In an apparent effort to restore church unity, Rev. Werr changed from the Iowa Synod to the Wisconsin Synod and continued to serve at Glencoe, Montana, and the Arcadia parsonage, but unity was not restored, and Rev. Werr left in 1904.
+In an apparent effort to restore church unity, Rev. Werr shifted his synod affiliation from the Iowa Synod to the Wisconsin Synod and a small part of the congregation followed him but unity was not restored..
+He left in 1904.

 The Building Years - 1904 to 1956